Hiroshi TANIMOTO

 Message from the Director

-The Center for Global Environmental Research (CGER) of the National Institute for Environmental Studies (NIES) was established in 1990 and started its activities as a separate research center covering a wide range of global environmental issues such as stratospheric ozone, global warming, and biodiversity.
-Later, especially since 2001, we have been focusing on elucidating various phenomena related to global warming as well as on problem-solving research to create a decarbonized society (a society with virtually zero carbon dioxide emissions).
+The Center for Global Environmental Research (CGER) of the National Institute for Environmental Studies (NIES) was established in 1990 and has been the pioneer of global environmental research in Japan, covering a wide range of fields such as stratospheric ozone, global warming, and biodiversity.
+Since then, especially after 2001, the center has focused on elucidating phenomena related to global warming and promoting problem-solving research aimed at creating a decarbonized society (a society with net-zero carbon dioxide emissions).

 One of our strengths is the long-term global monitoring and analysis of greenhouse gases as well as the collection and publication of related data both domestically and internationally, based on the observations by ground stations, ships, and aircraft that started in the 1990s, and the collaboration with the GHGs Observing Satellite "IBUKI" (GOSAT) series (currently implemented by the Satellite Observation Center) that started in 2009.
 Also, we have the advantage of having personnel who can respond to the changing needs of society and develop research in a flexible and multifaceted approach, from fundamental research to applied research.